dariodepa/tiledesk-docs/apis/tutorials/dialogflow-as-external-chatbot-integration.md

 The tutorial code is already available on Github [here](https://github.com/Tiledesk/tiledesk-dialogflow-proxy-tutorial).

-Fork the tutorial code on your favourite repo using the Fork button.
+**Fork the tutorial** code using the Fork button.
 Now you have a copy of the tutorial on your own repo.

 ## Create the Heroku app